Still, it’s important to be equally attentive to trends and changes in audience behavior, as it is to determine a cohesive survey design approach.

-- Threat of being quickly discarded, if too many steps or open-ended answers are required (i.e. inconvenience of typing on small screen)
+- The threat of being quickly discarded, if too many steps or open-ended answers are required (i.e. inconvenience of typing on a small screen)

-- If questionnaire covers entire screen or appears too often, there’s the risk of coming across as obtrusive.
+- If a questionnaire covers the entire screen or appears too often, there’s the risk of coming across as obtrusive.

 Let’s carry on to the last online questionnaire on the list…